The work of the Mohegan Lake Improvement District is carried out by residents, volunteering their time to preserve this valuable resource.

 MLID also seeks the input of seasoned limnologists regarding Lake Mohegan, including inviting them to speak at our meetings, consultations with our leadership, and contracted specific studies.
 One of the most comprehensive studies was conducted by limnologist Patrick Goodwin, who focused on Lake Mohegan for his MA in Limnology from SUNY Oneonta's lake management program.
 You can see his completed report here.

 MLID hires and oversees our lake manager and seasonal staff.
 This wonderful crew take on whatever challenges arise in maintaining our lake and the MLID assets on shore.
 Our staff operates the weed harvester, "Jaws," to keep swimming areas clear of entangling weeds.
-You might also see them operating the handheld weed razor, picking up debris, and clearing branches.
-Our staff is often called upon to set out public notices on water-treatment days, and operate the water taxi on Lake Day
+You might also see them operating the handheld weed razor, hand-pulling those pesky water-chestnut plants early in the season, picking up debris, and clearing branches.
+Our staff is often called upon to set out public notices on water-treatment days, and operate the water taxi on Lake Day.
+When special projects arise—like dismantling a collapsed boathouse or rebuilding a dock—our staff has got it covered!

 Our MLID lake staff maintains the complex aeration system, ensuring that air is flowing through the lines underneath the water to the aerators on the lake bottom, and replacing parts of the system as needed.